 Volunteering is a great way to make you feel better about yourself and feel useful.
 For years I volunteered at my Children's School working with the reading club.
 The children benefited from me sitting with them and reading with them.
 I also worked in a program we have here called The Breakfast Club.
 For students that have not had time to eat before coming to school or for those not able to afford to eat.
 I would go in early and cook and prepare food for the children.
 Gave me great satisfaction and made me happy to know that they were getting nutrition.

 My husband and I do volunteering all the time.
 It always makes us feel good.

 Ethel Smith from Kingston-Upon-Hull on May 03, 2010:

 It is very worthy and can be fulfilling but in the UK it can lead to a stop in benefits.

-Deborah Reno from First Wyoming, then THE WORLD on May 02, 2010:
+Deborah Demander from First Wyoming, then THE WORLD on May 02, 2010:

 I love the comment at the beginning of your hub.
 Serendipity is like magic, and I love when my life flows along.
 Volunteering is a great way to learn about your community, and learn about yourself.
 And you meet some great people along the way.